coderefinery/reproducible-research/_episodes/01-motivation.md

 objectives:
   - "Discuss reasons for why research should be reproducible"
   - "Get a basic idea of different levels of reproducibility"
+keypoints:
+  - "There are multiple levels of reproducibility"
 ---

 ## Food for thought

-Mark and Mary are researchers at a university.
-They got some great results, which they submitted to a high-profile journal.
-The reviews were positive, but reviewers asked for some new figures, alternative analysis and a change to existing figures.
-Mark and Mary started to work on revisions, but when they tried to generate modified figures, it didn't match with previous results.
-The new figures were different from what they found before and didn't show the same trends.
-Mary usually keeps track of which code has generated which figures, but she was in a rush to submit the paper before a deadline.
-She forgot to keep track of the files as usual.
+- A couple of researchers get great results and submit to a high-profile journal.
+- Reviewers ask for new figures and alternative analysis.
+- The researchers start working on revisions and generate modified figures, but find inconsistencies with old figures.
-Mary has left university for a job in industry and ever since the manuscript is languishing in the drawer.
+- The manuscript is still languishing in the drawer...

 ---